mikolajroszak/qsp-protocol-node/doc/node-operator.md

    Verify: `docker -v` should return Docker version 17.09.0-ce or above

-1. Check the memory setting of Docker (Docker Icon -> Preferences -> Advanced), it is recommended to set it above 16GB
+1. Check the memory setting of Docker (Docker Icon -> Preferences -> Advanced), it is recommended to set it to 16GB.
     ![](./node-operator/DOCKER-MEMORY-SETTING.png)

 1. ONLY On Linux environments (SKIP this step if you’re using MacOS), check the group owner of /var/run/docker.sock.